 top of page

-Irish Literature 101: The Romantic Era
+Irish Literature Series: The Romantic Era

 FOREWORD

-Irish Literature 101 is a fascinating and complete guide through the significant historical events that shaped Irish culture and literature.
+Irish Literature Series is a fascinating and complete guide through the significant historical events that shaped Irish culture and literature.
 This series also introduces major figures in every literary movement from romanticism to modernism.
 In addition, it is packed with numerous interesting quotes and concepts, along with easy-to-understand accounts of famous authors' works and the rationales behind the transition from one literary era to another.
-So, whether you are looking to refresh the memory on elemental Irish literature proceedings or enjoy learning about it for the first time, Irish Literature 101 proves beneficial.
+So, whether you are looking to refresh the memory on elemental Irish literature proceedings or enjoy learning about it for the first time, Irish Literature Series proves beneficial.
 This series offers an engaging read, written in plain English with meticulous attention to historical and cultural affairs during each era.

 The legacy of the Romantic Literature in Ireland